Sally077/README_Generator/READMErepo.md

 Having some experience of creating 'r' read, 'w' write and 'a' append files in python and attaching these to notepad and csv files I think that this experience has helped when creating files in node.

+I could have added a function to initialise the code to call (node app.js) but felt that entering in npm start and had created a function called run query which produced the same result as using the init command in the original index.js code.

 ## Table of Contents